 Is a debt consolidation loan a good fit?

-However, these types of loans aren’t a good fit for all debt.
+These types of loans are not actually a good fit for all debt.
 According to Christopher Viale, president and CEO of Cambridge Credit Counseling Corp, a debt consolidation loan is really right for only one type of debt — credit card debt.

 The tricky part is that, in order to get a better interest rate, you’ll likely need a good credit score, Viale said.
 He considers the perfect candidate for a debt consolidation loan to be “somebody with good credit and good discipline.”
 Which means a debt consolidation loan might not be your best bet if your credit score is below 680, he said.

 If your credit score is significantly below 680, raising it to that level can be tough.
 The best way to improve your score is to pay your bills on time (payment history typically accounts for 35% of your score), or to lower the total amount you owe (30% of your score).
 But if you’re considering a debt consolidation loan, you may already be struggling in one or both of those areas.

 There are some cases where a debt consolidation loan could work in your favor — even if the interest rate is the same or slightly higher than the rates on your current debt.
 That’s because a debt consolidation loan is a term loan and the interest will not continue to compound on the loan like on a credit card, Viale said.
 “As long as you don’t use the credit cards again,” he added.